LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/add-service-dto/_index.md

 </form>
 ```

-Our updates should be complete.
+Make the necessary updates for `TagController` and our updates should be
+complete.
 There should be no change in functionality
 for Coding Events.
 Be sure to test the create, read, and delete functions.

 The next section will begin a process to add user roles and privileges